-First hitting screens back in 2011, Top Boy, the British television drama, has gained a huge following for its gripping and authentic depiction of the lives of the people connected to the Summerhouse Estate.
-Seasons one and two debuted on Channel 4, but they decided not to re-commission the show, and just like that, one of our most-loved crime dramas appeared to be over in 2013.
+First hitting screens back in 2011, the British television drama Top Boy has since gained a huge following for its authentic, gripping depiction of the lives of the people connected to the (fictional) Summerhouse Estate in East London.
+Seasons one and two debuted on Channel 4 to superb ratings, but then they decided not to re-commission the show.
+And just like that, one of our most-loved crime dramas appeared to be over in 2013.

-Actor Ashley Walters, who plays ‘Dushane’, helped to connect the dots that led to the revival of Top Boy—arguably his biggest role in a distinguished career.
-In 2004, director Saul Dibb offered Walters a role in the movie Bullet Boy, which changed his life and opened doors for him as an actor, and since then, his performances on screen have continued to improve, and his legacy continues to grow.
-Ashley’s highlights include starring in 50 Cent’s biopic Get Rich or Die Tryin’, Doctor Who, Grange Hill and countless other TV shows.
-More recently, we’ve seen the former So Solid Crew MC take on a lead role as ‘Officer Ronnie Pike Jr’ in Sky One’s Bulletproof, alongside Noel Clarke.
+UK music and acting legend Ashley Walters, who plays ‘Dushane’, helped to connect the dots that led to the revival of Top Boy—arguably his biggest role in a distinguished career.
+In 2004, director Saul Dibb offered Walters a role in the movie Bullet Boy—which changed his life and opened doors for him as an actor—and since then, his performances on screen have continued to improve, and his legacy continues to grow.
+Ashley’s highlights include starring in 50 Cent’s biopic, Get Rich or Die Tryin’, Doctor Who, Grange Hill and countless other TV shows.
+More recently, we’ve seen the former So Solid member take on a lead role as ‘Officer Ronnie Pike Jr’ in Sky One’s Bulletproof, alongside Noel Clarke.

-We caught up with Ashley Walters to discuss Top Boy’s return, working with Aubrey Graham and what he really thinks co-star Kano’s new music.
+We caught up with Ashley Walters to discuss Top Boy’s return, working with Aubrey Graham on the show’s revival, and what he really thinks co-star Kano’s new music.

 “Drake and his camp are people of their word.
 I’ve never seen them say they’re going do something and not do it.”

-I think I speak for most people when I say that I’m gassed Top Boy is finally back.
-But why was there a six-year gap between the last season of the show and this new one?
+I think I speak for most people when I say that I am gassed Top Boy is finally back!
+Why was there a six-year gap between the last season of the show and this new one?